NorwegianSmokedSalmon/NorwegianSmokedSalmon.github.io/_pages/about.md

 </div>

 # ✏️ Academic services
-- Reviewer of CVPR, RA-L and ICRA.
+- Reviewer of RSS, CVPR, RA-L, ICRA, Iros.

 # 🎖 Honors and Awards
 - *2024.12* , Scholarship of <a href='https://cn.a4x.io/'>a4x<strong><span id='total_cit'></span></strong></a>.